 You know when you have a juicy conversation between you and your crush — it goes down in the DMs, as they say — and you just can’t wait to show your friends?
 Well, wouldn’t it be nice to screenshot the Instagram conversation and send it in the group chat?
-But wait — can you screenshot your Instagram DMs without notifying the sender?
 We all know that feeling when you screengrab the content and then pause for a second because you’re overcome with the fear that your crush may get a notification.
 On Snapchat, for example, if you screenshot any photo, video, or conversation, the other user will get a notification.
-So, it’s reasonable why you may have this fear when you screenshot an Instagram DM.
+So can you screenshot your Instagram DMs without notifying the sender?

 “If I’m talking to a guy I like on Instagram and want to share the convo, I am constantly worried that he’s going to get a notification that I screenshotted it,” Marissa, 22, tells Bustle.

-In most cases, whoever you’re talking to won’t be alerted to the fact that you’re saving parts of your conversation for posterity.
-However, the exception to this rule is if you screenshot a vanishing photo, video, or message on Instagram.
+In most cases, Instagram won’t notify the sender if you screenshot a DM, so whoever you’re talking to won’t be alerted to the fact that you’re saving parts of your conversation for posterity.
+However, the exception to this rule is if you screenshot a photo, video, or message sent with Vanish Mode on Instagram.
 Similar to Snapchat, a “vanishing DM,” like the name suggests, is a message sent in the Instagram DMs that is no longer visible after the other user has seen it.
 If you screenshot the Vanishing DM, the other user will get a notification.

 But is the idea of avoiding the DM screenshot for fear of notifying the screenshotted really so horrible?
 “The idea that anything and everything you do online could be— and let’s face it, probably is — captured by someone, somewhere, and then stored for future use, has imbued our lives online with a latent sense of paranoia,” wrote Kaitlyn Tiffany for the Atlantic.
 “I feel that screenshotting DMs can feel like an invasion of privacy,” Katelin, 21, tells Bustle.
 “I think especially in apps where photos can be shared, it’s important to get those notifications,” she says.

 You can certainly screenshot any and all Instagram DMs, but the question is if the sender will be notified.
 The answer is pretty simple: it all comes down to Vanish Mode.
-So, next time you’re DMing your crush, be wary of Vanish Mode, because if you screenshot that conversation, chances are, your cover will be blown.
+So, next time you’re DMing your crush, keep an eye out for Vanish Mode, because if you screenshot that conversation, chances are, your cover will be blown.